 When ten-year-old Lyddie and her younger brother are hired out as servants to help pay off their family farm's debts, Lyddie is determined to find a way to reunite her family.
-Hearing about all the money a girl can make working in the textile mills in Lowell, Massachusetts, she makes her way there, only to find that her dreams of returning home may never come true.
-A story of determination and personal growth, Lyddie has already established itself as a classic.
+Hearing about all the money a girl can make working in the textile mills in Lowell, Massachusetts, she makes her way there.
+Among the other factory workers, Lyddie finds friends, and even learns to read and write.
+She may never be able to save the farm, but perhaps Lyddie can still build a better future for herself.

 |Recommended Age||10 - 14|